tylim88/Firelord/README.md

 ====

-There is only one solution to this problem: first, filter with 10 elements, then filter the rest of the query result with the rest of the elements.
+There is only one solution to this problem: first, run the query with 10 elements, then filter the rest of the query result with the rest of the elements.

-We implemented the solution in the wrapper; you don't need to do anything.
-The `querySnapshot`'s `forEach`, `docChanges`, `docs`, `empty` and `size` values are all recomputed base on the extra elements to filter.
+We implemented the solution in the wrapper; you don't need to do anything to utilize it.

+The `querySnapshot`'s `forEach`, `docChanges`, `docs`, `empty` and `size` values are all recomputed base on the extra elements.

 Not the ideal solution, but this is the only option we have, the wrapper simply help you filter the rest so you don't have to.

 There is nothing can be done on our side.
-It is up to Google to improve this.
+It is up to Google to improves this.

 ## 🐕 Opinionated Elements